Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    The ISO will have a name similar to `cray-pre-install-toolkit-sle15sp2.x86_64-1.4.10-20210514183447-gc054094.iso`

 1. Prepare a server on the network to host the cray-pre-install-toolkit ISO.

-   This release of CSM software, the cray-pre-install-toolkit ISO should be placed on a server which the PIT node will be able to contact via http or https.
+   This release of CSM software, the cray-pre-install-toolkit ISO should be placed on a server which the PIT node will be able to contact using HTTP or HTTPS.

-      * HPE nodes can use http or https.

    **Note:** A shorter path name is better than a long path name on the webserver.